Who we are

 salisbury

 Safer and Supportive Salisbury raises funds and generates income to help further its aims and actions.
-The organisation shares, networks, signposts and communicates good practice and research.
+The charity shares, networks, signposts and communicates good practice and research.
 It promotes events and activities in its own right as well as those sponsored, supported or organised by member community groups and organisations.

 A copy of our constitution can be found here.